 Building the Berm

 The filters and piping are laid during the excavation phase as well.
 The biological filter is always set first, and the flexible piping follows.
 This is important for optimal efficiency of the crew.
-The excavated soil can be used to create a berm around the biological filter, and its size should be equivalent to the size of the pond.
+The excavated soil can be used to create a berm around the biological filte.
+The size should be equivalent to the size of the pond.
 In other words, if the pond is 11-by-16 and 2 feet deep, the berm should be 11-by-16 and 2 feet high.

 If the biological filter is set higher, more soil will be needed to disguise it, and it may seem out of place.
 If it’s set lower, the berm will need to be more spread out in order to use the soil.
 Each site should be evaluated to determine how high or low the waterfall should be.
-Soil usage is often an overlooked part of the construction process, and you don’t want to be left having to remove soil from a project.
+Soil usage is often an overlooked part of the construction process.
+You don’t want to have to remove soil from a project.

 If the quality of the soil is poor, organic topsoil can be brought in to be used for future plantings.
 The larger and broader the berm, the easier it will be to naturally incorporate plantings to help a water feature look as natural as possible.